 Technical Recruiter Jobs in USA with Visa Sponsorship

 Technical Recruiter roles in the U.S. are sponsorable under the H-1B visa when the position requires a bachelor's degree in human resources, business, psychology, or a related field.
-Employers in staffing, tech, and consulting firms regularly file H-1B petitions for this title.
+Employers in staffing, tech, and consulting firms regularly file H-1B visa petitions for this title.
 For detailed occupation requirements, see the O*NET profile.

 See All Technical Recruiter Jobs